 Ben smiled.

 Dennis pulled out of the Borger Bash drive through and passed Ben his food.
-As he began to eat, Ben couldn’t help but snicker a little bit.
-Even though Dennis had his seat pushed as far back as it would go he still looked cramped, his head scraping the ceiling, legs spread out and knees noticeably bent.
+As he began to eat, Ben couldn’t help but chuckle a little bit.
+Dennis stood about 6’6” tall and although he had his seat pushed as far back as it would go he still looked very cramped, his head scraping the ceiling, legs spread out and knees noticeably bent.
 He looked like he was squeezed into a clown car.

 “I bet nobody ever tried stuffing you in a locker,” Ben said as he crammed a handful of french fries into his mouth.

-“Bold of you to assume I was ever at school,” Dennis quipped back.
-“When I did bother going to class I was always the tallest kid in my grade.
+“Bold of you to assume I ever showed up to class,” Dennis quipped back.
+“When I did bother attending I was always the tallest kid in my grade.
 Sometimes I feel like I live in a world made for gnomes.
 Cars don’t have enough legroom, door frames graze my head, chairs are too small, basketball is too easy…”

 “When you put it that way it sounds pretty one-sided…”